seras42/feels_app/README.md

 ![5](https://github.com/seras42/feels_app/assets/109229384/2f5f209a-f627-43f3-ac36-a20bdf7a6443)

+PULL REQUESTS:
+At the moment i am busy, if anyone wants a feature you can try to implement it and make a pull request.
+Ideally first we should talk about the details on how it should be implemented to avoid misunderstanding.

 TODO(this is for me, from easiest to hardest) whenever the stars align
 1. Auto Lock when minimzed setting (just do 'close database' on paused()
 2. #Auto Blind when minimzed, change the app to a black screen when app is minimized